 From feeding the hungry to making proprietary tech and resources available for scientists to develop a vaccine, here are few ways that companies are trying to make a difference in the fight against coronavirus.

-When the COVID-19 outbreak began, one of the first items to disappear from grocery and pharmacy shelves was hand sanitizer, and manufacturers haven’t been able to keep up with the frenzied demand these days.
+When the COVID-19 outbreak began, one of the first items to disappear from grocery and pharmacy shelves was hand sanitizer.
+Manufacturers haven’t been able to keep up with the frenzied demand these days.
 So companies in other industries are stepping up to fill the gap.

-Anheuser-Busch is brewing more than beer during the pandemic—the company is now producing hand sanitizer out of several of their flagship and partner breweries across the U.S. to support the American Red Cross and critical relief efforts.
-The initial production runs from their Baldwinsville, NY, brewery—totaling nearly 175,000 eight-ounce bottles of hand sanitizer—were sent to support communities in California, Illinois, Missouri, New Jersey, New York, Ohio, and Texas.
+Anheuser-Busch is brewing more than beer during the pandemic—the company is now producing hand sanitizer.
+This out of several of their flagship and partner breweries.
+They are located across the U.S. and are supporting the American Red Cross and critical relief efforts.
+The initial production runs from their Baldwinsville, NY, brewery total nearly 175,000 eight-ounce bottles of hand sanitizer.
+These were sent to support communities in California, Illinois, Missouri, New Jersey, New York, Ohio, and Texas.

 But they aren’t alone, in fact, many distilleries, small and large, have shifted their production into hand sanitizer.
 Here’s a list of all distilleries around the country, state by state.
 See if your local distillery is on the list and give them your business.

-The company has tapped into their expansive supply chain and long-standing relationships to connect their vendors directly with hospitals in need to immediately source personal protective equipment, including millions of masks and gowns.
-Their team is actively working with California hospital networks, including Kaiser, and is in talks to expand into other regions, including New York.
+The company has tapped into their expansive supply chain and long-standing relationships.
+They connect their vendors directly with hospitals in need.
+This helps to immediately source personal protective equipment, including millions of masks and gowns.
+Their team is actively working with California hospital networks, including Kaiser.
+They are also in talks to expand into other regions, including New York.

 But again, Gap Inc. is not alone, many small businesses are doing their part to produce PPE.
 Here’s a list of all the small businesses that have come together to make a difference during this time of crisis.